openstack/devstack/HACKING.rst

 Shell script was chosen because it best illustrates the steps used to set up and interact with OpenStack components.

-DevStack's official repository is located on GitHub at https://github.com/openstack-dev/devstack.git.
+DevStack's official repository is located on git.openstack.org at https://git.openstack.org/openstack-dev/devstack.
 Besides the master branch that tracks the OpenStack trunk branches a separate branch is maintained for all OpenStack releases starting with Diablo (stable/diablo).